 By Renee’ Fulkerson

-We are fast approaching the end of 2019 and this has me thinking about milestones: an action or event marking a significant change or stage in development.
+We are fast approaching the end of 2019, and this has me thinking about milestones: an action or event marking a significant change or stage in development.

-Which then got me thinking about my personal yoga practice and yoga in general.
+Which then got me thinking about my yoga practice and yoga in general.
 I consider my yoga practice alive and connected it, can change from day to day regarding what is going on in my life.
 Every day is a different day full of various challenges, victories, and levels of flow.
-Yes, in general, I practice YogAlign postures in every practice however, I may add or take away postures depending on what I have going on that day.
-When I teach a YogAlign class I teach to the students needs and again that may vary from day to day.
+Yes, in general, I practice YogAlign postures in every practice but, I may add or take away poses depending on what I have going on that day.
+When I teach a YogAlign class, I teach to the student’s needs.
+And that may vary from day to today.